bsaho/Compilers/README.txt

 =====================================================================
-CIS*4650 Project Checkpoint 1
+CIS*4650 Project Checkpoint 2
 Written By: Stephen Deline and Bashir Saho
-March 6, 2017
+March 22, 2017
 =====================================================================

 Description
 =====================================================================
 This project is designed to create a complier for the Cminus language.

-This checkpoint contains code that will create and print an abstract syntax tree for provided Cminus source code.
+This checkpoint contains code that will create and print an abstract syntax tree and a symbol table for provided Cminus source code.

 How To Build